IngeniousApplications/Travellite-Issues/README.md

-# IAWEB-Issue
+# Travellite-Issue
-A repository to track issues related to our Website
+A repository to track issues related to our upcoming Application, Travellite Trip Planner.

 # How to report a bug
 Create an issue under the Issues tab and fill in information about the bug.